 Simply threatening to use the weapon in the commission of another crime — rather than actually using the weapon — often is enough to constitute elevation of a charge to aggravated status.

-If you are accused of possessing a gun while committing a crime like robbery, you may be arrested on felony weapons charges.
-Even if a suspect doesn’t display or mention a weapon during commission of an alleged crime, punishment can be harsher simply because of having the weapon.
+If you are accused of possessing a gun while committing a crime like a robbery, you may be arrested on felony weapons charges.
+Even if a suspect doesn’t display or mention a weapon during the commission of an alleged crime, punishment can be harsher simply because of having the weapon.

-Illinois Weapons Laws
+Understanding Illinois Weapons Laws

 Under the Second Amendment to the U.S. Constitution, citizens have a right to possess weapons, but there are legal limits to the right.
 State law in Illinois limits the conditions under which guns and other weapons may be carried.